apoorvavasthi/CNN_Malaria_detection/README.md

 # CNN_Malaria_detection
-A CNN Model to classify between malaria infected cell and Uninfected cell.
+A CNN Model which will classify malaria infected cells and Uninfected cells.